Postdoc fellow at Aarhus University (Denmark)

-My research focuses around three topics: halo effects in language, Chinese linguistics, and the interaction between frequency effects and grammar (with a current focus on language acquisition).
-The languages I currently focus on are mainly Dutch, German and Chinese languages, but I investigate other languages as well (like French, Japanese).
+My research focuses around three topics: bias in speech perceptuib, Chinese linguistics, and the interaction between frequency effects and grammar (with a current focus on language acquisition).
+The languages I currently investigate are mainly French, German and Chinese languages, but I investigate other languages as well (like Dutch, Japanese).
 I co-operate on a long term basis with Prof. Liang Jie (Tongji University) and Prof. Jeroen van de Weijer (Shanghai International Studies University).

 Coder bias (Danish and Dutch below)